matter-labs/zksync-lite-docs/docs/overview/security.md

 ## How are private keys managed?

-- now: by zkSync client
+- now: zkSync client generates the keys from a signature
 - explain 2FA
 - in the future: directly by the wallets